Skip to main content

 Hidden Costs You Should Know About:

-1. Travel: Edwards is 2+ hours from our leading shop in Aurora.
-We don’t charge extra for Edwards’ service calls, but that drive time is built into scheduling.
-We batch Edwards jobs when possible to keep costs down.
+1. Travel: Edwards is 2-plus hours from our leading shop in Aurora.
+We don’t charge extra for Edwards service calls, but that drive time is built into scheduling.
+We batch Edwards jobs when we can to keep costs down.

 2. Permits: Eagle County requires permits for most chimney work beyond basic cleaning.
-That’s $50–$ 150, depending on the work type.
-We handle that process, but the cost passes through.
+That’s $50–$150, depending on the work type.
+We handle the process, but the cost passes through.

-3. Weather Delays: Mortar and crown coat won’t cure properly below 40°F. If we’re halfway through a job and the temperature drops, we have to stop and reschedule.
-This rarely adds cost, but it extends timelines.
+3. Weather Delays: Mortar and crown coat won’t cure right below 40°F. If we’re halfway through a job and the temperature drops, we have to stop and reschedule.
+This rarely adds cost, but it stretches the timeline.

 4. Material Transport: Some specialty items aren’t stocked locally.
 We might need to order specific brick colors, custom liner sizes, or specialty caps.
 Shipping to Edwards adds 10-20% to material costs.

-5. Access Challenges: Many Edwards homes are built on slopes, making access limited.
-If we need scaffolding or special equipment to reach your chimney safely, that adds $200-$500 to the job.
+5. Access Challenges: A lot of Edwards homes sit on slopes, which makes the roof hard to reach.
+If we need scaffolding or special gear to get to your chimney safely, that adds $200-$500 to the job.

 real edwards chimney customer